tgstation/tgstation-server/src/Tgstation.Server.Host/Security/README.md

 ## For the login request (`POST /`)

 1. An attempt to parse the `ApiHeaders` is made.
-If they were valid.
-The API version check is performed.
+If they were valid, the API version check is performed.
 If it fails, HTTP 426 with an `ErrorMessageResponse` will be returned.
 1. If, for some reason, the user attempts to use a JWT to authenticate this request, steps 2-4 of the non-login pipeline list below are performed.
 1. The `ApiController` base class inspects the request.
 	- At this point, if the `ApiHeaders` (MINUS the `Authorization` header) cannot be properly parsed, HTTP 400 with an `ErrorMessageResponse` is returned.